 Output:

-Explanation: Here, the help function returns and displays the docstring along with the structured documentation without reading the source code.
+Explanation: Here, the Python help function returns and displays the docstring along with the structured documentation without reading the source code.

-Types of Python Docstrings
+Different Types of Docstrings in Python

 In this section, you will be informed regarding the various types of docstrings that the Python language supports for modules, functions, and classes.